 In general, the behaviour of a system or model, whose components can interact with one another in various ways, is called complex.
 Such a constellation can thus also be measured, whereby the "variety" is being used as metric.
 Variety is defined as the number of possible, distinguishable states that a system may have.

 According to the concept of complexity in theoretical computer science, the problem of the travelling salesman (TSP) can be used as an example.
 The problem is easy to explain and also easy to solve.
 There is a salesman who visits n cities and returns to his home town.
 What is the shortest way?
-With three cities (A, B, C), where A is the home town and the distance between the cities is assumed to be asymmetric, there are two different ways, with four cities the possibility increase to six.
+With three cities (A, B, C), A beeing the home town and given asymmetric distance between any two cities, there are two different ways.
+With four cities the possibility increase to six.
 The solution to the problem is simply to list all combinations and select the one that has the shortest path.
 So easy.
 But what makes the simple problem a complex system?
 It is the sheer number of alternatives to be evaluated with increasing number "n", which makes it difficult to solve it in a reasonable time.
 Formally, (n-1)! alternatives have to be evaluated.
 With a small number of cities we would be able to speak of a "simple" system, but a round trip which visits all the cities of the world would be defined a complex system.
 In practice, the solution to the TSP is often accomplished with heuristics as an approximation, such as the "nearest neighbour" procedure, in which from any starting point the nearest city, which has not yet been visited is passed until the last one, from which we return to the starting point.
 With this simple method, even in the case of a large number n, a solution is found in a reasonable time.
 However, the complexity has not been reduced (the "variety" would still be (n-1)!).
 Basically, you have excluded only certain information by using a heuristic.

 Be attentive if you encounter concepts such as "complexity reduction", which are based on the non-use of certain methods.
 What is claimed as a reduction is basically a loss of information.
 Encounter the complexity openly and learn to deal with it better.
 Simulations, according to our conviction, enable you to do so.